vitalab/vitalab.github.io/article/_posts/2020-08-13-DisentanglingByFactorising.md

 ![](/article/images/DisentanglingByFactorising/algorithm2.jpg)

 As for the InfoWGAN-GP, it builds on top of InfoGAN, which is an alternative to $$\beta$$-VAE that learns disentangled representations.
-Little empirical comparisons exist between VAE-based methods and InfoGAN (due to GAN training stability).
+Little empirical comparisons exist between VAE-based methods and InfoGAN (due to GAN training stability issues).
 Therefore, the author implemented SOTA techniques for stabilizing GANs (namely, using the Wasserstein distance and gradient penalty) to derive InfoWGAN-GP from InfoGAN and fairly compare it to VAE-based methods.

 ## Disentanglement Metric
 The authors propose a new metric meant to overcome a major shortcoming of the currently accepted metric